-The New England Regional Student Program enables a resident of a New England state to enroll in a public college or university in the six state region at 50% above in-state tuition for certain degree programs if:
+The New England Regional Student Program enables a resident of a New England state to enroll in a public college or university in the six state region at 50% above in-state tuition for all of NHTI's degree and certificate programs.
+All applicants will automatically be reviewed for-New England Regional Student Program eligibility upon application.